aleen42/PersonalWiki/Programming/JavaScript/high_performance/string_regular_expressions/string_regular_expressions.md

 #### 1.3 `String.prototype.concat`

-The `String.prototype.concat` is an convenient method, which accepts any number of arguments and appends each to the string.
+The `String.prototype.concat` is a convenient method, which accepts any number of arguments and appends each to the string.

 ```js
 /** append one string */